ericmjl/computational-representations-message-passing/paper.md

+---
-# Computational Representations of Message Passing
+title: Computational Representations of Message Passing
+author: Eric J. Ma
+---

 **Abstract:** Message passing on graphs, also known as graph convolutions,